 "You'll learn all about the condition, from blood glucose testing and giving insulin to your child, to food and exercise."

-Your care team should include, among others:
+Your care team can include, among others:

 - a consultant paediatrician who specialises in diabetes